|Nearest Town: Tower

 Lake Vermilion is part of the statewide Large Lake Program, an intensive fisheries management program on the 10 largest lakes in Minnesota.
 The Large Lake Program includes annual population assessments, annual water quality monitoring, and regularly scheduled creel surveys.
 A variety of sampling gear is used during population assessments to collect the various fish species and life stages.
 These gear types include gill nets, trap nets, beach seines, and an electrofishing boat.
 Sampling for each gear type is conducted at the same time and place each year in order to determine population trends for the major species.
 Data is also collected on length, weight, age, and growth for each of the major species.

-The trap net catch of bluegill was 19.1 fish/net, well below the historic average.
+The trapnet catch of bluegill was 23.3 fish/net, slightly below the historic average.
 The bluegill catch was much higher on West Vermilion than East Vermilion, reflecting higher bluegill abundance in that lake basin.
-Trapnetted bluegill had a mean length of 5.7 inches, slightly below the historic average.
-Bluegill trap net catches have been dominated by smaller fish for several years, with relative low numbers of large fish.
-The bluegill trap net catch was dominated by age 6 fish (2006 year class), which composed 37.7% of the catch.
-Strong year classes of bluegill were produced in 2005, 2006, and 2010, while weak year classes were produced in 2004, 2007, and 2008.
+Trapnetted bluegill had a mean length of 5.8 inches, which is near the historic average.
+Trapnet catches have been dominated by small fish for several years, with relatively low numbers of large fish.
+The bluegill trapnet catch was dominated by age 3 fish (2010 year class), which composed 28.5% of the catch.
+The trapnet catch of the 2010 year class was well above average for age 3 fish.
+Trapnet catches were also above average for age 2 fish (2011 year class) and age 7 fish (2006 year class).
+Strong year classes of bluegill were produced in 2006, 2010, and 2011, while weak year classes were produced in 2008 and 2009.

 An electrofishing boat is used to sample young-of-the-year walleye in the fall to monitor reproductive success for the year.
-The fall electrofishing catch of young-of-the-year walleye in 2012 was 216.3 fish/hour, well above the historic average.
-It was the second consecutive year of high walleye electrofishing catches.
-The walleye catch was much higher on East Vermilion than West Vermilion.
-The mean length of young-of-the-year walleye sampled by electrofishing was 5.9 inches, well above the historic average.
+The fall electrofishing catch of young-of-the-year walleye in 2013 was 116.0 fish/hour, which is near the historic average, but considerably less than the high catches observed in 2011 and 2012.
+The mean length of young-of-the-year walleye sampled by electrofishing was 5.1 inches, which is near the historic average.
 Growth of young-of-the-year walleye has proven to be a useful indicator of eventual year class strength.
 Past sampling has shown that large, fast growing young-of-the-year walleye generally produce strong year classes, while small slow growing fish produce poor year classes.
-Taken together, the 2012 electrofishing catch and growth rate indicate the 2012 year class will likely be stronger than average on East Vermilion and near average on West Vermilion.
+Taken together, the 2013 electrofishing catch and growth rate indicate the 2013 year class will likely be near average.

 There are several invasive species known to be present in Lake Vermilion.
 Rusty crayfish are very abundant in East Vermilion and are expanding into West Vermilion.
 Curly-leaf pondweed is now present in Everett's Bay and Stuntz Bay in East Vermilion.
 Chinese mystery snails were discovered in 2011 in Spring Bay at the far west end of the lake.
 Purple loosestrife has been found at several sites on the lake, usually in wetland areas adjacent to lake.
 Heterosporis, a microsporidean fish parasite, has been identified in several walleye and yellow perch from Lake Vermilion, mostly from the west end of the lake.
 Anglers and boaters should always take preventative measures to avoid moving invasive species to other lakes.
 For more information on invasive species and other DNR programs, go to the DNR website at mndnr.gov.